 These lyrics “fought the fight, the battle won,” written by Charles Wesley in 1739, remind us what a universe-altering event was the empty tomb; angels watched and wondered while demon armies surely cheered, when Jesus breathed His last on the cross.

-Like the story of Aslan, bound with thick ropes on the stone table, apparently overpowered by the White Witch and her evil brood, and then killed; it seemed the story had ended.
-But CS Lewis wrote there was a deeper magic unknown to all but Aslan and the Emperor over the sea.
+Like the story of Aslan, in C.S.
+Lewis’ book, The Lion, the Witch, and the Wardrobe.
+The great lion was bound with thick ropes on the stone table, apparently overpowered by the White Witch and her evil brood, and then killed; it seemed the story had ended.
+But, as Lewis wrote, there was a deeper magic unknown to all but Aslan and the Emperor over the sea.

 Can you imagine a dead body not decaying?
 Jesus’ body did not, “Nor did His flesh suffer decay” (Acts 2:31).